0xflux/0xflux.github.io/C2/building_payloads.md

 See the section on [profiles](https://docs.wyrm-c2.com/implant/profiles/) for more information on building this out.

+The C2 will give you the following, for each agent profile:

+- Exe, Dll, Svc which is a `reflective loader`.
+These are the **recommended** payloads to use.
+You may use the profile builder to also include DLL proxying (search order hijacking etc) and custom exports to the DLL loader.
+These payloads are prepended with **loader_{profile name}**.
+- Exe, Dll, Svc of the raw `Wyrm` payload.
+This is good for use with your own loaders / other tooling.
+The DLL provided comes with a reflective loader, located at the export named `Load`.
+If you wish to use the Reflective DLL feature of the DLL, you can simply invoke the DLL from that export.
+Support is coming for a shellcode bootstrap at the beginning of the RDLL such that it will auto load when executed from byte 0x0.

 ## Build process

 To build your implants (exe, dll and svc) you need to navigate using the menu